3D-CovDiffusion: 3D-Aware Diffusion Policy for Coverage Path Planning: EXPERIMENTAL RESULTS

+\paragraph{Multi-path Variants} We additionally consider variants that generate multiple candidate paths and select among them using heuristic criteria.
+These baselines help isolate whether coverage limitations stem from insufficient path diversity or from the underlying segment-wise modeling assumption.

-\paragraph{Evaluation Metrics} To assess the quality of generated trajectories, we adopt the following metrics: (i) PCD (lower is better), which measures the spatial proximity between the generated trajectory and the target surface or ground-truth reference trajectory using the symmetric Chamfer Distance \cite{pcd}.
-Given two point sets $S_1, S_2 \subseteq \mathbb{R}^3$, the Chamfer Distance is computed as:
+\paragraph{Evaluation Metrics} We evaluate all methods using three complementary metrics.
+Point-wise Chamfer Distance (PCD) is used to assess geometric fidelity between predicted and reference trajectories at the pose level~\cite{pcd}.
+Given two point sets $S_1, S_2 \subseteq \mathbb{R}^3$, the symmetric Chamfer Distance is defined as:

-where \(S_1\) and \(S_2\) are the generated and ground-truth trajectory points, with \(x, y\) denoting individual 3D points.
-This metric measures bidirectional squared Euclidean distances, reflecting both completeness and precision of spatial alignment.

-(ii) Surface Coverage Rate (coverage, higher is better), which quantifies how well the predicted spray trajectory covers the target mesh surface.
-We include coverage as a primary evaluation metric because it directly measures task-relevant completeness: coverage quantifies the fraction of the target surface that is effectively reached by the generated trajectory, which maps more closely to real-world task success (e.g., coating completeness) than geometry-only metrics.
-We consider two variants of coverage: overlapping coverage and area-weighted coverage.
-For overlapping coverage: We adopt a line-segment-based geometric coverage formulation, where each trajectory is represented as a sequence of 3D positions \( \{\mathbf{p}_{i,t}\} \), and consecutive pairs form spray line segments \( \mathbf{S}_i = \{(\mathbf{p}_{i,t}, \mathbf{p}_{i,t+1})\} \).
-For each triangular face \( f_j \) in the target mesh, we compute its centroid \( \mathbf{c}_j = \frac{1}{3}\sum_{k=1}^{3} \mathbf{v}_{j,k} \), and measure the shortest distance between the centroid and a trajectory segment $(\mathbf{p}_s,\mathbf{p}_e)$ :

-where \( t^* \) is the clipped projection scalar ensuring the closest point lies on the segment.
-A face \( f_j \) is considered covered if there exists at least one segment passes within spray radius \(r_{\text{spray}}\) of its centroid:

-The final overlapping coverage rate is the fraction of mesh faces covered by at least one trajectory segment:

-where \( F_i \) is the set of mesh faces for sample \( i \), and \( r_{\text{spray}} \) is the spray radius (default \SI{0.05}{\meter}).
-This gives a discrete, face-wise measure of whether each surface element has been reached by the spray.
-For area-weighted coverage: While overlapping coverage only checks if a face centroid is within spray reach, geometry coverage weights by surface area.
-Specifically, instead of counting faces equally, we compute the fraction of the total mesh area that is covered:
+All point clouds and trajectories are normalized to object-centric coordinates, and PCD is computed in the normalized space for all methods.

+Surface Coverage Rate is used as the primary evaluation metric, as it directly reflects task-relevant completeness in surface-processing applications.
+A surface face $f_j$ is considered covered if the minimum distance between its centroid $\mathbf{c}_j$ and any trajectory segment $(\mathbf{p}_s, \mathbf{p}_e)$ is within a predefined spray radius $r_{\text{spray}}$: